 - Structural (static or dynamic) Application

 Determining the primary function of the finished component will direct you to a group of materials.
 For example, crystalline materials (i.e., Nylon, Acetal) outperform amorphous materials (i.e., Polysulfone, Duratron® PEI or Polycarbonate) in bearing and wear applications.
 Within the material groups, you can further reduce your choices by knowing what additives are best suited to your application.

 Wear properties are enhanced by MoS2, graphite, carbon fiber and polymeric lubricants (i.e., PTFE, waxes).

-Structural properties are enhanced by glass fiber and carbon fiber.
+Structural properties are enhanced by reinforcement fibres like glass or carbon.

 Structural components are commonly designed for maximum continuous operating stresses equal to 25% of their ultimate strength at a specific temperature.
 This guideline is meant to compensate for the viscoelastic behavior of plastics that result in creep.
-Isometric stress-time curves are provided here to help you characterize a material's strength behavior as a function of time at both room temperature (Figure 2) and at 300°F (Figure 3).
+Isometric stress-time curves are provided here to help you characterize a material's strength behavior as a function of time at both room temperature (Figure 2) and at 150 °C (300 °F) (Figure 3).